Hiawatha Collegiate High School

 Academic programming

-Hiawatha Academy seeks to create a K-12 school experience for scholars that empowers them with knowledge, character, & leadership skills.
-Their scholars will utilize these skills to navigate, interrogate, & ultimately transform their community.
-At Hiawatha Academies, they are committed to making the city & our world a more inclusive, equitable, & just place.
-They strive to create inclusive learning communities that are rigorous, joyful, & build student agency.
-They offer: a college prep program, arts-integrated programming, STEM programming, & personalized learning.
+Hiawatha Academies believes in the unlimited potential of all students.
+They seek to create a K-12 school experience for students that empowers them with knowledge, character, & leadership skills.
+Their students will use these skills to navigate, interrogate, & transform their communities.
+Hiawatha Academies is committed to making the city & world more inclusive, equitable, & just.

 Academic Programs Offered: